Microbiology and Immunology (PhD)

 MBIO 619Research (Fall, Spring & Summer)1-12

-MBIO 623Scientific Writing and Hypothesis Testing (Summer)1
+MBIO 623Scientific Writing and Hypothesis Testing (Spring)1

 BIOC 630Responsible Conduct of Research: Survival Skills and Research Ethics (Spring)1